What is Sustainable Procurement?

-Adopting this approach minimizes risk in an organization’s business practices.
-Many environmental impacts – adverse weather events and natural disasters, for instance, don’t happen in your production center, but instead affect various areas throughout your supply chain.
+Adopting this approach minimises risk in an organisation’s business practices.
+Many environmental impacts – adverse weather events and natural disasters, for instance, don’t happen in your production centre, but instead affect various areas throughout your supply chain.
 By using suppliers that are focused on sustainable practices you can reduce environmental risk on your business significantly.

 Improved Regulatory Compliance